 - i.
 The actual shape, proportion and dimensions of the lot to be built upon and satisfactory evidence that actual corners of the lot are known and are established on the ground. - ii.
 The shape, size and location of all buildings or other structures already existing on the lot. - iii.
 The existing and intended uses and areas of use of the lot and all buildings and other structures. - iv.
 The dimensions of all yards and such other information concerning the parcel or adjoining parcels as may be essential for determining whether the provisions of these Zoning Regulations are being observed regarding yards, areas, off-Roads or Highways parking and other such requirements or standards. - v.
 Any other information as may be required by the Administrative Officer. - vi.
 The location of the house, septic area, driveway and well, when specified in the subdivision approval, must be flagged and inspected as part of the permit application. vii.
 For an application in which any portion of the parcel is within the Flood Hazard Overlay District, the following additional information must be provided, per Section 6.8. - vii.
 A site plan that depicts the proposed development, all water bodies, FEMA Special Flood Hazard Areas, floodways, Fluvial Erosion Hazard Zone, Base Flood Elevation information, the shortest horizontal distance from the proposed development to the top of bank of any stream, any existing and proposed drainage, any proposed fill, and pre and post development grades, and the elevation of the proposed lowest floor, as referenced to the same vertical datum as the elevation on the current Flood Insurance Rate Maps; - viii.
 A Vermont Agency of Natural Resources Project Review Sheet for the proposal.
 The Project Review Sheet shall identify all State and Federal agencies from which permit approval is required for the proposal, and shall be filed as a required attachment to the Town of Richmond permit application.
-The identified permits, or letters indicating that such permits are not required, shall be submitted to the Administrative Officer prior to the issuance of a Certificate of Occupancy. - d) State Permits All required state permits shall be a part of and made a condition of each local permit.
-Unless otherwise required, state permits may be obtained after local permits.
-In no case shall a project or use commence without all necessary state and local permits.
+The identified permits, or letters indicating that such permits are not required, shall be submitted to the Administrative Officer prior to the issuance of a Certificate of Occupancy. - d) State Permits When applicable, a receipt of a State Wastewater and Potable Water Supply Permit is required prior to the issuance of a zoning permit.
+Local permits do no absolved the applicant from obtaining applicable state and federal permits, and the applicant is responsible for obtaining relevant state and federal permits.
+The applicant should contact the regional permit specialist employed by the Agency of Natural Resources for additional information on related state permits. - e) Building Energy Standards Unless the applicant certifies that the structure will not be heated or cooled or unless the structure is a sign or fence, all applicants for a zoning permit for a structure are required to adhere to the state's Building Energy Standards, either residential (RBES) or commercial (CBES) [30 VSA §§ 51 and 53], with exemptions as listed in the statute.
+An RBES or CBES certification of adherence to the standards from the builder will be required prior to the issuance of a Certificate of Occupancy (CO).
+A guide to the codes can be obtained from the Zoning Administrator, and a copy of the full Vermont Residential Building Energy Code Book can be obtained from the Vermont Department of Public Service.